LawrenceZ22/LawrenceZ22.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a 4th year BSc Computer Science student at the Univerisity of Edinburgh.
-Currently, an undergraduate student at <a href="https://maps-lab.github.io/" target="_blank">MAPS Lab</a>, supervised by <a href="https://christopherlu.github.io/" target="_blank">Dr. Chris Xiaoxuan Lu</a>.
+Currently, an undergraduate student at <a href="https://maps-lab.github.io/" target="_blank">MAPS Lab</a>, supervised by <a href="https://christopherlu.github.io/" target="_blank">Dr. Chris Lu</a>.
 My research interests lie in egocentric computer vision and 3D spatial human-machine interfaces.
 I am currently working on constructing an egocentric thermal hand pose dataset alongside a temporal transformer-based hand pose estimator.

 Before coming to Edinburgh, I attended Sixth Form at <a href="https://stamfordschools.org.uk" target="_blank">Stamford Schools</a> in Lincolnshire, England, from 2018 to 2020.
 Graduated with a HeadMaster's Commendation.